The Fear of Fearing?

 Professional Help for Phobophobia

-If self-help doesn’t work as well as you expected it to, it may be time to consider reaching out to a professional.
-Find a good therapist, and trust his treatment plan.
+If self-help doesn’t work as well as you expected, it may be time to consider reaching out to a professional.
+Find a good therapist, and trust the treatment plan.
+Typically, phobophobia is known to respond well to phobia treatments.
+But its connection with anxiety also makes it suitable for therapies that help reduce anxiety.

 Exposure therapy can also help with learning to face your fear with radial exposure to it.